Ledgerback/Bikestream/Documents/Research/Databike_Proof_of_Concept.md

 To convert the CA3 data and Nexus 5x data into JSON, a Python program was developed to access the serial streams from the CA3 and the Nexus 5x, convert the streams into one single JSON file, and push the JSON-formatted file to the console where it would be piped to the Streamr CLI for publishing data.

+### Current Data Specification

+Our current data specification combines the CA3 data with the GPS data into one unified JSON format.

+The specification is as follows:

+## Prototype Fleet

+Our prototype for this PoC is the [DBZ-001](Documents/Prototype_Fleet/Databike_Zeta_001_2020_0605.jpg)

 ## Current Version